Electric Boiler Efficiency Explained

 The only way for this fuel factor to drop, and the ErP rating to increase, is for more energy suppliers to generate electricity with renewable technology.
-And that could happen by as soon as 2025 with the National Grid commenting: "We believe that by 2025 we will be able to fully operate Great Britain's electricity system with zero carbon."
+Which could happen by as soon as 2025 with the National Grid commenting: "We believe that by 2025 we will be able to fully operate Great Britain's electricity system with zero carbon."

 So, while an electric boiler can heat water with little to no heat loss, giving the unit a 99-100% efficiency, the fuel factor sees the ErP rating appear low as the generation back at the power station produces high volumes of carbon.
 As well as this, electricity is expensive to run, which also drives the ErP rating down.